Kuaishou-RecModel/Tri-Decoupled-GenRec/README.md

 ### Architecture Design 🏠
-Generative recommender systems typically employ encoder-decoder architectures, decoder-only architectures, and diffusion architectures.
+Generative recommender systems typically employ *Encoder-Decoder* architectures, *Decoder-Only* architectures, and *Diffusion* architectures.
 Compared to traditional methods, these architectures offer higher scalability and computational efficiency.
 <!-- Generative recommendation systems often utilize encoder-decoder and decoder-only architectures.
 These structures enable scalability and better computational efficiency compared to traditional methods.
 The evolution of architectures from simple MLP models to large transformer-based models is covered. -->

 - **Encoder-Decoder:**